-Fig. 7(c) depicts the mean delay with the different policies.
-All-to-1 means that all jobs are assigned to Server 1, and thus it is unstable when $\rho \ge 0.5$.
+Fig. 5(c) depicts the mean delay (in minutes) with the different policies.
+All-to-1 sends all jobs to Server 1 and it is unstable if $\rho \ge 0.5$ .
 We observe that the SITA policies are strong and the difference between them is negligible when $\rho > 0.1$ in this case.
-In fact, SITA is the optimal static policy for ordinary FCFS servers with respect to delay [23].
+(It is the optimal static policy for ordinary FCFS servers [21].)